csci1710/forge-documentation/forge-docs-book/src/testing-chapter/testing.md

 If tests pass, they do not open the visualizer, making them well-suited for building test suites for your Forge models.

+**Note on terminology**: we will sometimes refer to `assert` and (some) `test expect` tests as _property tests_.
+This is because they can be used to express sweeping expectations about predicates, rather than just the point-wise, single-instance expectations that `example` can.

 ~~~admonish note title="Shared Context"
 All the subsections below contain tests for the same small model of tic-tac-toe: